How to become Masters of

 5th condition: To undergo a regular daily mental discipline.
 The Mother

-AN ENTIRE self-consecration, a complete equality, an un-
+self-consecration, a complete equality, an un-

 sparing effacement of the ego, a transforming deliverance